 If you do paint the floor, mark out a checkerboard for draughts and chess.
 You can make it as big as you want (get the kids to make outsize draughts counters from old cardboard boxes).
-Larger log cabins can even have a Twister board on the floor!
+Larger log cabins can even have a Twister board painted onto the floor!
 It’s easy and inexpensive to do, and provides hours of fun.

 For a year-round fun space, you need to think about insulation.
 You’ll get the best results from insulating the walls, floor and ceiling of your log cabin.
-Double glazed windows will provide even more defence against the cold.
+Double-glazed windows will provide even more defence against the cold.

-It’s worth mapping out exactly what you need before contacting an electrician for a quote so that you’re prepared when they come.
-You could also consider socket extensions to cut down on cost.
+You must get a qualified electrician to install an electricity supply in your cabin.
+Map out exactly what you want before getting quotes so that you’re prepared when they come.
+Consider investing in socket extensions to cut down on cost.

 Keep it safe and secure

-Tie up any dangling electrical cords, fix freestanding furniture to the walls and use socket covers to keep power supplies safe from probing fingers.
+Tie up any dangling electrical cords, fix freestanding furniture securely to the walls and use socket covers to keep power supplies safe from probing fingers.

 In the kingdom of playrooms, storage is king, and there are some wonderful thrifty ways to keep everything tidy.

 Upcycling wooden crates or plastic baskets is a good start.
 Mount them to the wall or floor to make clever storage spaces.

 You can turn old tins into art material holders, unused plastic bins into toy containers, and dish racks into book holders.
 Best of all, they can be painted to match your colour scheme.